Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 During my long career at Dentsu Inc., I learned many things, especially from our clients.
 Among them, two individuals remain unforgettable.

 One is Hiroshi Maeda, whom I worked with on the "Consult Milk" campaign.
-He still advises me on diverse topics today, and he is always calm, rigorous, and of the highest caliber.
-When I mentioned, "I want to design a network-based movement where the organization runs itself," he responded with something like, "As you may know, Yamada-san, if we consider this from the perspective of sociologist Mark Granovetter's'Strength of Weak Ties'..."
+Even now, he advises me on diverse topics.
+He is always calm, rigorous, and of the highest caliber.
+When I said, "I want to design a network-based movement where the organization drives itself," he responded with something like, "As you may know, Yamada-san, if we consider this from the perspective of sociologist Mark Granovetter's'Strength of Weak Ties '..."

-The first is its role as a "collection of fascinating tidbits you'll want to share."
-I've created several quizzes using this book as the source material.
+The first aspect is its role as a "collection of fascinating tidbits you'll want to share."
+I've created several quizzes using this book as a source.
 The answers are at the end, so give them a try.

 Q1: When did humans first start consuming milk?